Healthdirect Free Australian health advice you can count on.

 Can staph infections be prevented?

-In most cases you can avoid developing a staph skin infection through basic hygiene.
-Always wash your hands thoroughly with soap and running water and dry them with a clean towel or disposable paper towel.
+Basic hygiene is the best way to avoid getting a staph skin infection.
+Always wash your hands well with soap and running water.
+Then dry them with a clean towel or disposable paper towel.

 • after going to the bathroom